Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Background and Related Work

-The early works on brushing MDP were designed to brush along the axes.
-In PRIM-9 \cite{fisherkeller75pacific}, brushing is done by adjusting the range of the 2D brush along two axes of an orthogonal projection forming a rectangular 2D brush.
-Becker et al. \cite{becker87technometrics, becker87statistical} applied the same strategy to a Scatterplot Matrix (SPLOM) consisting of multiple linked orthogonal projections, showing how brushed points in one projection are clustered in the other ones.
-However, these techniques allow brushing on at most two axes, making difficult the discovery of MD structures that span more dimensions.
-To resolve this problem, Ward proposed $N$-dimensional brushing as a feature of XmdvTool \cite{ward94vis}, defining multiple 2D brushes within different projections of a SPLOM.
-Thus users can adjust ranges along more than two dimensions generating an MD box brush.
-A later version of XmdvTool \cite{martin95vis} enables users to apply logical operators (e.g., \texttt{AND}, \texttt{XOR}) between multiple MD brushes for more flexibility.
+The early works on brushing MD data are designed to brush along the axes.
+In PRIM-9 \cite{fisherkeller75pacific}, brushing is done by adjusting the range of the 2D rectangular brush region along two axes of an orthogonal projection.
+Becker et al. \cite{becker87technometrics, becker87statistical} applied the same strategy to SPLOMs consisting of multiple linked orthogonal projections.
+However, these techniques allow for the brushing of at most two axes, making it challenging to explore MD structures that span more dimensions.
+To resolve this problem, Ward proposed $N$-dimensional brushing as a feature of XmdvTool \cite{ward94vis}, allowing users to define multiple 2D brushes within different projections of a SPLOM.
+A later version of XmdvTool \cite{martin95vis} enables users to apply logical operators (e.g., \texttt{AND}, \texttt{XOR}) between multiple MD brushed regions for more flexibility.

-Still, these SPLOM-based techniques have difficulty in selecting clusters lying in the MD space when clusters span more than 2 dimensions, as they impose onto visually aggregate information from multiple 2D orthogonal projections, each subject to FN distortions.
+As these SPLOM-based techniques are designed for exploring MD data patterns across different data attribute pairs, they are ineffective for identifying MD clusters with non-linear relationships between data attributes (see Appendix I).
+Moreover, these techniques inherently rely on multiple 2D orthogonal projections, each subject to FN distortions.
 Furthermore, SPLOM uses $O(M^2)$ scatterplots for representing $M$-dimensional data, making brushing hardly practical when $M$ is large.
 Parallel coordinate plots (PCP) \cite{inselberg85vc} provide an alternative axis-based representation of MD data denser than SPLOM, for which advanced techniques for brushing have been proposed \cite{roberts19pcpbrush, hauser02infovis}.
-However, PCP shatter the MD clusters into $M$-linked 1D projections (axes), each of them with an increased amount of FN distortions compared to 2D projections.
+However, PCP shatters the MD clusters into $M$-linked 1D projections (axes), each generating more FN distortions than 2D projections.

-Axis-guided brushing is also not meaningful and does not generate a compact MD brush if used with nonlinear MDP techniques such as t-SNE or UMAP, because the axes of the projection space are not linear nor continuous mappings from the $M$ original dimensions.